San Diego Chargers: 1961–1966

-By then, Detroit native George Pernicano (1917–2016) had become a minor shareholder in the team.
+In the 1960s, the Chargers featured future Hall of Famers Lance Alworth at wide receiver and Ron Mix at offensive tackle, along with quarterback John Hadl and running back Paul Lowe.
+Alworth made 543 receptions for 10,266 yards in a career of eleven AFL and NFL seasons.
+He set a record of 96 consecutive games with a reception.
+San Diego participated in four of the first five AFL Championship Games following their move: 1961, 1963, 1964, and 1965; winning only in 1963.

 In the 1961 season, their first in San Diego, the team's defense made forty-nine pass interceptions.
 The term "Fearsome Foursome" described the 1961 Chargers' defensive players' lineup.
 The anchoring players were Earl Faison and Ernie Ladd.
 The "Fearsome Foursome" phrase was later used by other NFL teams.
 In 1961, the Chargers lost the championship to Houston 10–3, with 29,556 patrons attending the game at Balboa Stadium.

 In 1962, the team went 4–10, losing eight of the final nine games of the season, mostly due to injuries.

 In the 1963 season, eight Charger players scored in the final week.
 Paul Lowe rushed over 183 yards, scoring 2 touchdowns on 17 carries.
 In the final regular season game, the Chargers beat Denver 58–20 and became the AFL West champions.
 The season ended a week late due to a postponement of games after the assassination of President John F. Kennedy on November 22, 1963.
-The Chargers won the 1963 AFL title when they defeated the Boston Patriots 51–10.
+The Chargers won the 1963 AFL Championship when they defeated the Boston Patriots 51–10.
 Spectators numbering 30,127 attended the game at Balboa Stadium.
-Keith Lincoln's effort made up 349 yards of the total offense.
+Running back Keith Lincoln's effort made up 349 yards of the total offense.